Guidelines and Policies for Registered Student Organizations

 - Any discriminatory language.

-OrgSync.com creates an online Stetson community that helps students, departments, and Orgs improve communication, information sharing, collaboration, and reporting with an online tool students want to use.
-Here, you can manage your organization's profile; upload important documents such as constitutions or by-laws; contact fellow members easily through discussion boards; create events by filling out event requests; share your calendar with the University or through social media sites; post and approve budgets for the coming year; or create polls to engage members.
+OrgSync creates an online Stetson University community that helps students, departments, and registered student organizations improve communication, information sharing, collaboration, and reporting with an online tool students want to use.
+Here, you can manage your organization's profile; upload important documents such as constitutions or by-laws; contact fellow members easily through discussion boards; create events by filling out event requests; share your calendar with the university or through social media sites; post and approve budgets for the coming year; or create polls to engage members.
 OrgSync is Student Organization Central.

 - How to Register: